New strong constraints on the central behaviour of spherical galactic models -- No NFW cusp: NFW model

 It is well known that the NFW profile provides the classic analytic fit to the N-body simulations of collisionless cold dark matter particles.
 Within this context we have $a_{\rm NFW} \equiv r_{200} /c_h$, where $r_{200}$ is the radius where the overdensity is $200$ times larger than the mean cosmic density -- currently considered as the virial radius -- while $c_h$ is the halo concentration parameter, which depends on both the halo mass and its redshift~(\citealt{whitebook}).
 But for the present analysis we do not need to commit ourselves with any specific value.

-Thus, to the extent that dark matter halos are correctly described by the NFW model, no central cusp is predicted because the model {\it does not} make physical sense near the centre, as already anticipated in item (i) of Sect.
-4. From an observational standpoint, the situation is identical to the one encountered in Sect.
-6: while at large enough distances from the centre there is no doubt that the NFW model is physically consistent -- and observationally correct -- we are totally unable to tell at which central distance it breaks down.
+Thus, to the extent that dark matter halos are correctly described by the NFW model, no central cusp is predicted because the model {\it does not} make physical sense near the centre.
+From an observational standpoint, the situation is identical to the one encountered in Subsect.
+6.1: while at large enough distances from the centre there is no doubt that the NFW model is physically consistent -- and observationally correct -- we are totally unable to tell at which central distance it breaks down.
 We nevertheless note that even though this looks disappointing from a conceptual point of view, it makes the NFW model {\it in agreement with observations}.
 Indeed, the cusp has not been found even where it should, namely in bulgeless galaxies like the low surface brightness and dwarf ones (see e.g.~\citealt{adams2014,oh2015} and references therein).